Day 1 London - In flight

 Day 4 Ho Chi Minh City - Cai Be

-Today we head to the Mekong Delta, formed by myriad distributaries of this major river whose source lies in China over 2,500 miles away.
+We pay an early morning visit to the Cai Be Floating Market by boat, where bamboo poles hung with produce adorn vendors’ sampan boats to attract custom.
+Visit a Cao Dai temple before heading to the Mekong Delta, formed by myriad distributaries of this major river whose source lies in China over 2,500 miles away.
 This fertile area is known as the ‘rice basket’ of Vietnam and throughout the day you will see the local farming community in their daily life, tending to their paddy fields and fruit plantations.
 Upon our arrival in Cai Be we board a motorboat for our introduction to life on the river.
 After lunch we continue our explorations of the region by boat.
 We stay overnight at the Mekong Riverside Resort (3T).

 Day 5 Cai Be - Hoi An